Earlobe Repair

 Most of the outer ear consists of skin over contoured cartilage; muscles and ligaments hold it in place.
 The lobe of the ear does not contain any cartilage, however, making it susceptible to damage, particularly if it has been pierced.
 Heavy earrings can cause the hole in the earlobe, or the earlobe itself, to stretch considerably, or the earlobe to split or tear.
 A forceful pull on an inserted earring can also cause the earlobe to tear.

-Earlobe Repair Procedure
+Torn/Stretched Earlobe Repair

 Risks of Earlobe Repair